jungho/k8s-bootcamp/bootcamp/exercises/README.md

 * [Visual Studio Code](#markdown-header-install-visual-studio-code)
 * [Minikube (optional, only if you want to run all the exercises)](#markdown-header-setting-up-minikube)

+**Note: You can do most of the exercises using Azure Cloud Shell directly from your portal Dashboard.
+When you start up cloud shell for the first time, it will ask you to confirm creating a storage account.
+Cloud shell will already have az cli, git and helm installed.
+Once you initialize cloud shell clone my git repository located at https://github.com/jungho/k8s-bootcamp.git**

 ## Installing Azure CLI

 Install the latest version of azure cli for your operating system from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).